-RULE: Each slot descriptor SHALL contain one of each of non-shaded tag line type described in Table 2-10.
+RULE: Each slot descriptor SHALL contain one of each of non-shaded tag line type described in Table 2-10, except where stated otherwise in this section.

 PERMISSION: Application and device driver software MAY continue to use the shaded fields of Table 2-10.
 These fields may be removed in a future revision.